ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Activation Mode:** Determines when the UI pointer should be active.
  * **Click Method:** Determines when the UI Click event action should happen.
+ * **Click On Pointer Collision:** Determines if a UI Click event action should happen when the game object the UI Pointer is attached to collides with the canvas.
  * **Attempt Click On Deactivate:** Determines whether the UI click action should be triggered when the pointer is deactivated.
 If the pointer is hovering over a clickable element then it will invoke the click action on that element.
  * **Ignore Canvas With Tag Or Class:** A string that specifies a canvas Tag or the name of a Script attached to a canvas and denotes that any world canvases that contain this tag or script will be ignored by the UI Pointer.
  * **Canvas Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether any world canvases will be acted upon by the UI Pointer.
 If a list is provided then the 'Ignore Canvas With Tag Or Class' parameter will be ignored.